inbo/whip/docs/syntax.md

   numberformat: '2.3'       # Will accept numbers with 2 digits to the left
                             # and 3 digits to the right of the decimal point,
                             # such as "12.123".
+length:
+  numberformat: '.'       # Will accept any float value

+length:
+  numberformat: 'x'       # Will accept any integer value, but no floats

 ```

 Note: Always wrap the numberformat specification in single quotes.